SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 // returns 403 when no definitive (= no outstanding WHERE condition) GRANT delete ON orders is assigned to user app.delete('/orders/:id', amsMw.checkPrivilege('delete', 'orders'), deleteOrder);

 // returns 403 when no GRANT read ON orders is assigned to user.
-A potential WHERE condition for the GRANT is acceptable which needs to be evaluated in the service handler. app.get('/orders', amsMw.precheckPrivilege('read', 'orders'), getOrders);
+A potential WHERE condition for the GRANT is acceptable.
+It must be evaluated in the service handler. app.get('/orders', amsMw.precheckPrivilege('read', 'orders'), getOrders);

 // returns 403 when no definitive GRANT read ON products or no (definitive or conditional) GRANT create ON orders is assigned to user